 GTX 2080Ti: CUDA-Cores: 4352, VRAM 11GB, Octane-Bench: 240

-As we can see, the Ti Versions have more Shader Cores, usually a higher Clock Speed, more VRAM and tend to be the best performance / price ratio and performance / power ratio GPUs in the NVIDIA GPU Generation line-up compared to non-Ti GPUs of the same tier.
+As we can see, the Ti Versions have a lot more Shader (CUDA) Cores, more VRAM and tend to be the best performance / price ratio and performance / power ratio GPUs in the NVIDIA GPU Generation line-up compared to non-Ti GPUs of the same tier.

 The Ti Version also clearly outranks the non-Ti GPU in Octane-Bench.

 Some say the Ti Version usually is a non-cut down Version of a GPU Core.
 Though this is not always true.
 Sometimes the Ti Version uses a different core than the non-Ti Versions, though sometimes the non-Ti Versions have the Same GPU Core as the Ti Version with some parts being deactivated.